wp-plugins/simple-download-monitor/readme.txt

 = 0.10 =

-* Belorussian translation by FatCow ( http://www.fatcow.com )
+* Belorussian translation by FatCow.

 * PHP 4 version is also available (see the FAQ).